rinti/wagtail-drawer/README.md

 ## Developing

-1. cd into test_app
+1. `cd wagtail_drawer_test_app`
-2. make start
+2. `make setup`
+2. `make loaddata` (optional, will create some initial page structure and admin user)
-3. you can now start working at localhost:8000/admin with user: admin, password: admin :)
+3. you can now start working at http://localhost:8000/admin with user: admin, password: admin :)

 ## Running the tests